Old East Slavic: Old East Slavic literature

-The earliest dated specimen of Old East Slavic (or, rather, of Church Slavonic with pronounced East Slavic interference) must be considered the written Sermon on Law and Grace(Slovo o zakone i blagodati), by Hilarion, metropolitan of Kiev.
+The earliest dated specimen of Old East Slavic (or, rather, of Church Slavonic with pronounced East Slavic interference) must be considered the written Sermon on Law and Grace by Hilarion, metropolitan of Kiev.
 In this work there is a panegyric on Prince Vladimir of Kiev, the hero of so much of East Slavic popular poetry.
 It is rivalled by another panegyric on Vladimir, written a decade later by Yakov the Monk.

-Other eleventh-century writers are Theodosius, a monk of the Kyiv Pechersk Lavra, who wrote on the Latin faith and some Pouchenia or Instructions, and Luka Zhidiata, bishop of Novgorod, who has left a curious Discourse to the Brethren.
+Other 11th-century writers are Theodosius, a monk of the Kiev Pechersk Lavra, who wrote on the Latin faith and some Pouchenia or Instructions, and Luka Zhidiata, bishop of Novgorod, who has left a curious Discourse to the Brethren.
 From the writings of Theodosius we see that many pagan habits were still in vogue among the people.
 He finds fault with them for allowing these to continue, and also for their drunkenness; nor do the monks escape his censures.
 Zhidiata writes in a more vernacular style than many of his contemporaries; he eschews the declamatory tone of the Byzantine authors.
 And here may be mentioned the many lives of the saints and the Fathers to be found in early East Slavic literature, starting with the two Lives of Sts Boris and Gleb, written in the late eleventh century and attributed to Jacob the Monk and to Nestor the Chronicler.

 With the so-called Primary Chronicle, also attributed to Nestor, begins the long series of the Russian annalists.
 There is a regular catena of these chronicles, extending with only two breaks to the seventeenth century.
 Besides the work attributed to Nestor the Chronicler, there are the chronicles of Novgorod, Kiev, Volhynia and many others.
 Every town of any importance could boast of its annalists, Pskov and Suzdal among others.

-In the twelfth century we have the sermons of bishop Cyril of Turov, which are attempts to imitate in Old East Slavic the florid Byzantine style.
+In the 12th century, we have the sermons of Bishop Cyril of Turov, which are attempts to imitate in Old East Slavic the florid Byzantine style.
 In his sermon on Holy Week, Christianity is represented under the form of spring, Paganism and Judaism under that of winter, and evil thoughts are spoken of as boisterous winds.